Samantha Tan

-Samantha Tan (born 9 August 1997) is a Canadian racing driver and team owner, currently competing in GT World Challenge America with her team Samantha Tan Racing, a team that she co-owns with her father, Kenneth Tan.
+Samantha Tan (born 9 August 1997) is a Canadian racing driver and team owner, currently competing in Michelin Pilot Challenge with Random Vandals Racing.
 She is a global ambassador for BMW M Motorsport.
+Alongside her father Kenneth, Samantha owns sports car racing team ST Racing and auto tuning shop STR38 Motorsports.

 Racing career

-Samantha Tan began racing at the age of 16, participating in events under the National Auto Sport Association in the Performance Touring E category with a modified 1991 Honda Civic.
+Tan began racing at the age of 16, participating in events under the National Auto Sport Association in the Performance Touring E category with a modified 1991 Honda Civic.
 She moved on to race in the 2014 Canadian Touring Car Championship with a Mini Cooper.
 Tan made her debut in the Pirelli World Challenge in 2015, racing in a Kia Forte Koup in the TCA class.
-She returned the following year in 2016 under the same class, this time racing in a Honda Civic Si, finishing the year 6th overall.
+She returned the following year in 2016 under the same class, this time racing in a Honda Civic Si, finishing the year sixth overall.
 Tan would race in BMW machinery for the first time in 2017, driving a BMW M235iR for the full season, alongside a new teammate in Nick Wittmer.
 She would score 23 points and finish 29th in class.

 Tan and Wittmer would move up into GT4 participating in the 2018 SprintX GT Championship Series, driving a BMW M4 GT4 now alongside each other in one car instead of as two separate entries.
 The team would participate in two rounds at Circuit of the Americas and Virginia International Raceway, scoring in all four of the available races as well as scoring a pole position and a podium in the second race at COTA.
-Tan would continue to improve throughout the 2019 and 2020 seasons of the GT4 America Series, finishing in the top 3 of the standings in both seasons with teammates Jason Wolfe and Jon Miller.
+Tan would continue to improve throughout the 2019 and 2020 seasons of the GT4 America Series, finishing in the top-three of the standings in both seasons with teammates Jason Wolfe and Jon Miller.
 Tan would make her first venture outside of North America in 2021, competing in the 24H Series.
 Tan would earn her first championships as both a driver and team owner, winning three races including the 2021 Dubai 24 Hour on route to winning the 24H GT Series teams' and drivers' titles with teammates Chandler Hull and Jon Miller.